T-AbdelAlim/CraniumPy/README.md

 python -m desktop.app
 ```

-The standalone .exe is built from this same code via `desktop/craniumpy.spec` and PyInstaller.
+The standalone Windows .exe is built from this same code via `desktop/craniumpy.spec` and PyInstaller; the macOS .app via `desktop/craniumpy_mac.spec`, same command, run on an actual Mac (PyInstaller can't cross-compile - see `.github/workflows/build-macos.yml` for the CI build).

 ## Known issues